Customer Experience

 Ensuring a positive experience with the business at every stage of the customer journey can drive long-term customer satisfaction, retention, brand loyalty, and advocacy.
 That is why so many businesses place CX at the top of their priorities.

-In this article, we dig deeper into what frustrates customers and what to do to improve Customer Experience.
+In this article, we dig deeper into what frustrates customers and explore customer experience: what to do better.
 But first, let’s cover the basics – what exactly is Customer Experience?

 What is Customer Experience (CX)